-Program in Public Health Technical Requirements
+Division of Public Health Technical Requirements

-The Program in Public Health (PPH) is an online program.
-The following are the minimal technical requirements for participating in Program courses:
+The Division of Public Health is an online program.
+The following are the minimal technical requirements for participating in Division courses:

-• Each student must be in compliance with the MSU Acceptable Use Policy for MSU Information Technology Resources and MSU Privacy Policy.
+Each student must be in compliance with the MSU Acceptable Use Policy for MSU Information Technology Resources and MSU Privacy Policy, https://itservices.msu.edu/guidelines-policies/aup.html.

-• MSU Privacy Statement
+MSU Privacy Statement